The North Face Ultra Fastpack III GTX Shoe – Goretex Hiking Shoe for the Trail

 Built to handle the trail

 The North Face Ultra Fastpack III GTX shoes are built for hiking in variable weather and over various terrain.
-The MegaGrip Vibram tread easily gripped rock, dirt and loose debris.
+The MegaGrip Vibram tread easily gripped rock, dirt, and loose debris.
 In fact, the MegaGrip was the grippiest tread pattern I have felt.
 From the moment I walked outside, I could feel it gripping the sidewalk, the grass, and the rocks.
 Once I got on the hiking trail I really noticed the Vibram technology come to life.
 Some days the Ultra Fastpack shoes were used on dry trails.
 Other times they were used on wet trails, with random snow patches and running water.
-No problem for these shoes.
+No problem with these shoes.
 Although, there were plenty of times I wished I had the boot version (when I post holed in the snow!)

 FastFoam for comfort

 FastFoam is responsive cushioning midsole that provides comfort and stability.
 It is soft, but not as soft as the XtraFoam in other shoes like the Endurus GTX.
 I really like the Enduras (read our review here) but those are more trail running shoes than these hiking shoes.
 So it makes sense to go with the somewhat stiffer FastFoam.